datalimited/ensembles/text/ms.md

 # Abstract

-What do we do when multiple ecological models give different impressions of population status?
+What can we do when multiple ecological models give different impressions of population status?
 Any single model is unlikely to perform best across all species, exploitation dynamics, and statuses.
 Ensemble methods from the fields of machine learning and climate science provide a powerful tool to optimally